rewardStyle/kinetic/README.md

 ```

 For more examples take a look at the tests or the test program in the `testexec` directory.
-API documentation can be found [here](https://godoc.org/github.com/rewardStyle/kinetic).
+For
+additional information see the kinetic package documentation [here](https://godoc.org/github.com/rewardStyle/kinetic).